December Gardening Guide for Temperate Australia

 December in the Garden: Thriving Through the Aussie Summer Heat

-December marks the official start of summer in Australia, and for gardeners in temperate climates like most of WA, it’s a time of intense heat and sunshine.
+December marks the official start of summer in Australia, and for gardeners in temperate climates, it’s a time of intense heat and sunshine.
 While some plants may slow down, there's still plenty to do to keep your garden thriving through the summer months.
 This guide will help you navigate the December garden with tips on planting, watering, sun protection, and general maintenance.

 December Planting (What You Can Still Get In the Ground):